JD Fenix: Development

-According to then-studio head of the Coalition Rod Fergusson, the ideas of setting the fourth main series game in the future and for Marcus to have a son named JD were originally conceived at Epic Games prior to the Microsoft's acquisition of the intellectual property.
-Fergusson made the decision to set Gears of War 4 25 years after Gears of War 3, paired with a "fresh visual aesthetic" to match its new story which feature a vibrant and youthful cast.
-In a 2019 interview with VentureBeat, Fergusson further elaborated that this helped give the developers "a lot of head room" in terms of where the younger cast of characters as they could be changed and transformed over time, and referred to JD's character arc in Gears 5 as an example.
+According to Rod Fergusson, then-studio head of the Coalition, the idea of setting the fourth mainline Gears of War game in the future and giving Marcus Fenix a son originated during Epic Games’ earlier planning for a post-Gears of War 3 sequel before Microsoft acquired the franchise.
+After taking over the series, The Coalition set Gears of War 4 25 years after the third game and paired that time jump with what Fergusson described as a “fresh visual aesthetic” and a youthful cast.
+Fergusson later said this gave the developers “a lot of head room” to evolve the new characters over time, citing JD’s character arc in Gears 5 as an example.
 In writing for new characters, Franchise Narrative Director Bonnie Jean Mah stated that these new characters, with or without their connections and trappings to the Gears of War universe, need to be interesting and believable in their own way as part of their guiding principle.

 Within the game universe, JD is the son of Marcus Fenix and Anya Stroud.
 He is named after Marcus' deceased best friend, Dominic Santiago.
 He is described as "an idealist who wants to live his life with purpose", and the character's backstory involve him running away from home as a youth and enlisting with the armed forces of the Coalition of Ordered Governments, leading to a rift between him and his father who disapproves of his actions.
 JD eventually attains the rank of lieutenant before going AWOL with his best friend Delmont "Del" Walker due to a classified incident involving the deaths of innocent civilians by COG security forces, and seeks refuge within an Outsider village led by Reyna Diaz, who oppose the autocratic rule of the COG government.
 JD's distinguishing features include blond hair, blue-grey eyes, a slight unshaven stubble, as well as a previously broken nose which The Coalition intended to "give him more character".
 Unlike his father, JD is written as a goofier and more lighthearted character, who regularly makes quippy remarks instead of growling in a dour manner.